About the Researcher

 Cascade Graphics Development

-He co-developed the Goldman/Blake remediation program for children with specific visual process deficits; this program was used in a pilot study at the Hope-Haven Hospital in Florida.
+He co-developed with (Heidi BlakE) the Goldman/Blake remediation program for children with specific visual process deficits; this program was used in a pilot study at the Hope-Haven Hospital in Florida.
 In 1976, he served on a development team that produced the first Interactive Graphics Terminal, IGT-100, at CalComp (California Computer Products, Anaheim, CA) This system allowed drawings to be edited prior to their being electronically plotted.

 For 30 plus years, Goldman has served as a computer consultant responsible for the automation of a wide variety of businesses, improved production, and conversion of databases.
 He has authored and presented numerous manuscripts contributing to engineering and computer science disciplines and enjoys writing heuristic programs (developing algorithms based on ones knowledge and intuition concerning a problem).